The long-term effects of mild traumatic brain injury can be anything but mild.

 - attention and processing speed.

 Fortunately, it is possible to recover these abilities through cognitive rehabilitation exercises.
-The more you engage your brain, the more it will establish new neural pathways, which will make it easier for you to process new information.
+Consistently engaging your brain will encourage it to establish new neural pathways, which may make it easier for you to process new information.

 7. Depression and anxiety